The main character of the story, a girl who is the only person in the world who does not have a Servant.

 - All the Carens seen so far have surnames related to characters in Fate/stay night.
-Caren Fujimura shares hers with Taiga while Himuro, Saegusa, and Makidera are taken from Homurahara's track team trio.
+Caren Fujimura shares hers with Taiga, Himuro comes from Kane and Gotou comes from Gai.

 - Caren Fujimura is also a reference to when her baby version was legally adopted under Taiga's name in Capsule Servant.